Muhammad Muhsin Ibrahim

 @muhsin234

-Islam and its about 2 billions adherents suffer an acute ad hominem criticism in various places in the world today.
+Islam and its about 2 billion adherents suffer an acute ad hominem criticism in various places in the world today.
 The condemnations are wide and wild.
-While the notorious one centres on terrorism carried out by some Muslims, dubbed extremists; a salient other one is on the many prohibitions embedded in the religion.
+While the notorious one centres on terrorism carried out by some Muslims, dubbed extremists, a salient other one is on the many prohibitions embedded in the religion.
 A non-Muslim friend of mine once told me, “I can’t practice Islam.
 There are more ‘Noes’ than there are ‘Yeses’ in it”.
 I didn’t quickly affirm or snub her allegation.
 I instead felt the need to study the whole thing thoroughly, and so I did.

 A simple foundation towards understanding few among many Islamic Philosophies